Welcome to Paprika Recipe Manager!

 Note Timers will fire and play a sound even if the app is not open.
 If you run into issues, ensure that your device is not muted, and that your volume is turned up.

-You can scale the ingredients of a recipe by tapping the scale 1x button next to the
+You can scale or convert the ingredients of a recipe by tapping the Scale & Convert button below the

 When the ingredients scaling popover appears, select the amount you'd like to scale the ingredients by and they will change automatically.
 The